-"Advanced Weight Training" is a Yearlong course that is designed for students who are serious about weight training and fitness.
+"Advanced Weight Training" is a semester course which can be taken for one or both semesters, it is designed for students who are serious about weight training and fitness.
 All students will participate in the Bigger Faster Stronger weightlifting program, which allows every athlete, regardless of sport or gender, to make great mental and physical gains.
 For more information on this course, please contact Mr. LaTour.
-"Advanced Weight Training" is a semester course which can be taken for one or both semesters, it is designed for students who are serious about weight training and fitness.
-All students will participate in the Bigger Faster Stronger weightlifting program, which allows every athlete, regardless of sport or gender, to make great mental and physical gains.
-For more information on this course, please contact Mr. LaTour
+0.5 credit